hamelsmu/python-notes/blog/content/post/py.md

 A process can span across multiple CPU cores, however a single thread can only utilize one CPU core.

 Generally speaking, only one thread can run cpu-bound tasks on a single core at any given time.
 If multiple threads are sharing a CPU core, your operating system will interleave these threads.
-There are many exceptions  to this rule.
+There are some exceptions  to this rule.
 For example single CPU cores are able to run multiple threads concurrently by using things like [SMT/hyper-threading](https://en.wikipedia.org/wiki/Simultaneous_multithreading) or compute over data in parallel using [SIMD](https://en.wikipedia.org/wiki/SIMD), which is popular in scientific computing libraries.

-On the other hand, Processes offer isolation which is helpful when you have different users or different programs that should not be sharing information.
+On the other hand, processes offer isolation which is helpful when you have different users or different programs that should not be sharing information.
 Since we cannot run more than a single thread at a time in Python, a common workaround is to spawn several Python processes.
 This is discussed more below.

 Chapter 2 of [This book](https://www.amazon.com/Modern-Operating-Systems-Andrew-Tanenbaum/dp/013359162X) discusses what processes and threads are in greater detail from an operating system perspective.